jessepav/lacygoill-wiki-backup/C/glossary.md

 In case you wonder whether it was a good or bad choice for C to be case sensitive, read this: <https://softwareengineering.stackexchange.com/a/10010>

+## implementation

+The  software needed  to compile,  link, and  execute programs  on a  particular platform.

+## implementation-defined behavior

+The C standard  deliberately leaves parts of the language  unspecified, with the understanding that an implementation will fill in the details.

+For example, the behavior of the `/`  and `%` operators for negative operands in C89 is implementation-defined.

+---

+The C standard requires any implementation-defined behavior to be documented.

+---

+To  make  your code  portable  across  platforms,  you  should avoid  making  it dependent on an  implementation-defined behavior.
+If you can't,  then read your implementation's manual to be sure to understand how your code will work.

 ## initializer

 First value assigned to a declared variable.